kimoVoid/Reskin/README.md

 ![Demonstration](img.png)

+## Caching
+The client caches all the `GameProfile`s after loading them so you don't have to load them every time.
+If you want to reset this cache, hit `F3 + R`.
+This is also useful to update your skin without restarting your client.

 ## Configuration
 You can go to the mod options section and configure the mod.
 Currently, the only option available is `transparency`, which allows skins to be translucent.